Amazon Inspector finding types - Amazon Inspector

 Code vulnerability

-Amazon Inspector evaluates your Lambda function application code using automated reasoning and machine learning that analyzes your application code for overall security compliance.
+Amazon Inspector evaluates Lambda function application code using automated reasoning and machine learning to analyzes application code for overall security compliance.
 It identifies policy violations and vulnerabilities based on internal detectors developed in collaboration with Amazon CodeGuru.
 For a list of possible detections, see CodeGuru Detector Library.